MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/api-access-policy.md

 ## Policy control and structure

-Policy is a set of rules, a.k.a.
-Policy Statements, that are applied in a specific situation.
+Policy is a set of rules - a.k.a.
+Policy Statements - that are applied in a specific situation.

 Right now, PlayFab only supports API Access Policy.
 Thus, by definition, it controls access to API resources.

-Policies are fetched and updated using API calls from the PlayFab admin APIs (listed under Admin in the [PlayFab API Reference](../../../api-references/index.md)); specifically, the [GetPolicy](xref:titleid.playfabapi.com.admin.authentication.getpolicy) and [UpdatePolicy](xref:titleid.playfabapi.com.admin.authentication.updatepolicy) methods.
+Policies are fetched and updated using API calls from the PlayFab admin APIs (listed under Admin in the [PlayFab API Reference](../../../api-references/index.md)) -  specifically, the [GetPolicy](xref:titleid.playfabapi.com.admin.authentication.getpolicy) and [UpdatePolicy](xref:titleid.playfabapi.com.admin.authentication.updatepolicy) methods.

 Since we will be utilizing the admin API, see our tutorial [Getting PlayFab Developer Keys](getting-playfab-developer-keys.md).
 Developer keys will let you authorize for admin API calls.